balena-labs-projects/pulse/README.md

 ## Use with other blocks
 The pulse block works well with our [connector block](https://github.com/balenablocks/connector) and [dashboard block](https://github.com/balenablocks/dashboard).
 Connect them together to quickly create dashboards for your pulse data.

+We also have an [LED Display](https://github.com/balenalabs-incubator/led-sensor-display) project that complements this block by allowing you to view the pulse data on a four digit seven segment LED.